joonho3020/joonho3020.github.io/content/articles/xls-article.md

 ```

 Another good decision they made was to avoid compiler dialects.
-Dialects typically fragment the compiler infrastructure and hinder pass interoperability.
-Just look at the number of [CIRCT dialects](https://circt.llvm.org/docs/Dialects/).
-One would need a huge amount of pain tolerance to work in such a codebase.
+Compared to CIRCT which has many [dialects](https://circt.llvm.org/docs/Dialects/) and can make pass interoperability harder, XLS avoids that layer of complexity.

-### Generic tooling side
+### Generic Tooling Side

 XLS also offers some strong features in terms of generic tooling.